slav-pilus/fizz-buzz-backend-webflux/README.md

 # FizzBuzz Rest server
-This application is a backend rest server to get result of FizzBuzz game
+This application is a backend rest server to get result of FizzBuzz game implemented with WebFlux
 # local build

 This project can be build locally with maven wrapper: